JuliaHealth/KomaMRI.jl/docs/src/index.md

 ## Features

 Some of the features of **KomaMRI.jl** are:
-* Fast simulations by using CPU and GPU parallelization.
+* Fast simulations by using CPU and GPU parallelization 🏃💨.
 * Open Source, so anyone can include additional features.
-* Compatibility with community-standards like Pulseq `.seq` and ISMRMRD `.mrd`.
+* Compatibility with community-standards e like Pulseq `.seq` and ISMRMRD `.mrd`.
 * Cross-platform thanks to the use of the Julia programing language.
 * Friendly user interface for people with no programming skills.
 * Flexible API for advance users.